 The Molenzoom is an office strip in Houten, the Netherlands.
-It is situated alongside a traffic artery that connects the town center to the surrounding road network.
+It is situated alongside a traffic artery that connects the town centre to the surrounding road network.
 The Molenzoom will transform into an economically vital and comfortable area for working and living.
 Bureau B+B made a masterplan for the Molenzoom, as part of a research by design project by the Makeblijde Architecture Center.
-This research focused on the spatial dimensions of health
+This research focused on the spatial dimensions of health.

 Densification and differentiation

-The second phase of the spatial strategy for the Molenzoom consists of functional differentiation and densifying the urban structure.
+The second phase of the spatial strategy consists of functional differentiation and densifying the urban structure.
 The office park is restructured by moving companies, changing them and partly demolishing office buildings.
-An aesthetic demands program for the facades will give the whole area a coherent appearance.
+An aesthetic demands program for the facades will give the entire area a coherent appearance.
 We will create open workspaces with room for small, local entrepreneurs.
 The plinths will be programmed with new functions.
 While densifying the offices on the south side, the area’s around the park and the town center will focus primarily on residential buildings.
 In the north-eastern part of the Molenzoom, a new promenade will run alongside a green water retention feature.

 - Location: Molenzoom Houten, Nederland